AidanV0908/aidanv0908.github.io/_posts/2025-09-26-homelab-adventures-2.markdown

 You can see that for `enp3s0`, the network interface I am using, I have a fixed private IP address.
 After changing this document, you should run `sudo netplan apply`.
 Ubuntu has a lot more information about this, as well as other networking tips, in their [documentation](https://documentation.ubuntu.com/server/explanation/networking/configuring-networks/#static-ip-address-assignment).
 As a footnote for anyone using Google Wifi like I do, an alternative is to go to `Wifi -> Network Settings -> Advanced Networking -> DHCP IP Reservations`, click on the `+` button, and then find your device by name and assign an IP address to reserve.

-The next step is to finish setting up OpenSSH, which includes creating the SSH keys.
+The next step is to finish setting up OpenSSH, which includes creating the SSH keys to allow access without a password.
 SSH, or the Secure SHell Protocol, allows you to connect to your homelab remotely.
 There are a lot of resources on how to do this online, so I won't talk too much about it here, but a great source is once again the [Ubuntu documentation](https://documentation.ubuntu.com/server/how-to/security/openssh-server/#install-openssh).
 Once you complete these steps, you should be able to access it from clients using the following command:

     ssh user@ip